DinaBe00/MedTracker/README.md

 💊 MedTracker
 ==================================================
-MedTracker is a simple and user-friendly app that helps users remember to take their medications on time.
+MedTracker is a simple and user-friendly cross-platform (iOS/Android/Web) app that helps users remember to take their medications on time.
 It also provides a centralized place to manage all medications, track reminders, and maintain adherence.

 🌱 Motivation
 ==================================================